pponali/youtube-content-monetization-framework/README_AGENTIC.md

 - Integration with additional AI models for more sophisticated analysis
 - Support for more repository hosting platforms beyond GitHub
 - Automated deployment of built applications to cloud platforms
-- Market analysis and trend forecasting for monetization strategies
+- Enhanced market analysis and trend forecasting for monetization strategies
 - User feedback integration to improve strategy recommendations
+- Real-time trend monitoring and strategy adaptation